Accessible facilities on campus

-North-South Access Route & Key Fob
+Accessible Campus Route - North-South Access Route and Key Fob

 The University has designated parking spaces on campus for disabled people.
 To use these spaces you'll need to apply for a disabled parking permit for the University.
 If you have a "blue badge", you'll need to show this and your student ID to the car parking administrator for processing.

 Non-blue badge holders who still require disabled parking, including those with a long-term or temporary mobility issue or other impairment, can apply for a University disabled parking permit through the Car Parking Team.